Yubico/webauthn-recovery-extension/README.md

 - Upon successful `get()`, if `state` > `old_state`, where `old_state` is the
   previous value for `state` that the RP has seen for the used credential.

+The following operations assume that each user account contains a `recoveryStates` field, which is a map with credential IDs as keys.
+`recoveryStates` is initialized to an empty map.

 ### Registering recovery credentials